 First rule of thumb when it comes to content?
-Don't try to sell dental services every time you blog, update, or tweet!

-At the same time, it's great to publish some content that supports great dental care.
-That's one of the reasons you're creating this permission-based, social media marketing strategy -to grow your thriving business.
+Don't try to sell optometry services every time you blog, update, or tweet!
+At the same time, it's great to publish some content that supports great eye care.
+That's one of the reasons you're creating this permission-based, social media marketing strategy-to grow your thriving business.
 But keep in mind that the topics must be interesting and relevant, first.

 Here's a good way to think about your content mix...
-Pretend that there's a TV network called The Dr. Jones' Dentistry Network.
+Pretend that there's a TV network called The Dr. Jones' Eye Network.
 The Programming Director for the network insists on running commercials 24/7.
-Examples of those commercials are, "25% Off Any Dental Service!", "Come On Down For A Smile Makeover!", and "FREE Whitening For Life!".
+Examples of those commercials are, "25% Off Any Eye Care Service!", or "Come On Down For A Lasik Procedure!".